Interpreting Broderick's Poem in "The Freshman"

 and returning to the certainty of his fur.

-The cat in the poem is regal, self-assured, and a careful observer of human social interactionsjust like Don Sabatini in The Freshman, not to mention Don Corleone in The Godfather.
-Don Sabatini has already proven himself an astute observer of Clark's feelings, he figures out that this oblique poem is about a cat, and exactly when Clark recites the line about the "perfect turning gaze of a white Persian," the camera zooms in on Don Sabatini, showing his eyes focusing intensely on Clark and his head turning to the side.
-So we see that the cat and Don Sabatini are one and the same.
+The cat in the poem is regal, self-assured, and a careful observer of human social interactions—just like Don Sabatini.
+In fact, exactly when Clark recites the line about the "perfect turning gaze of a white Persian," the camera zooms in on Don Sabatini, showing his eyes focusing intensely on Clark and his head turning to the side.
+We see that the cat and Don Sabatini are one and the same.

 It's hard to think of Brando without thinking of this famous image of him holding a cat in the first scene of The Godfather: